After the response I received from my blog post on Booking.com, I wanted to put together a post on how to get the most from your listing on Expedia.

 When we ran this test, we found that Expedia was bringing in more bookings than we first thought.
 With that in mind, I wanted to put together a blog which showed you how to get the most from the Expedia group.

-1. Make sure you upload high-quality photos
+1. Upload high-quality photos

 When you first join Expedia, you can upload pictures to their platform.
 Unlike other websites, you are not given a chance to write a long property description, so the images are everything.